 Travel & Transportation

-Talking on a cell phone while driving is illegal in Greece; the police check cell phone call records when investigating accidents.
+- Talking on a cell phone while driving is illegal.
+The police check cell phone call records when investigating accidents.